![]() |

 No surprises there, it makes sense that struggling readers would struggle with comprehension.
 If they have a hard time figuring out the words, it's not very likely they will put together the meaning easily.

-- Practice both phonetic patterns as well as sight words.
-(Feel free to download my short a/ long a practice freebie by clicking the graphic to the right.)
+Practice both phonetic patterns as well as sight words.
+Feel free to download my short a/ long a practice freebie by clicking the graphic above or click here: Vowel Word Work Freebie (You'll need to sign up for my emails, which means you'll get plenty more freebies!)

 I have a poem that gets sent home for homework and we practice each day in class.
 We use it for fluency and some phonemic awareness activities.
 Tim Rasinksi has a ton of great ideas for fluency practice.
 Thanks for all the information you've been providing.